bradysheridan/wisconsin-coastal-guide/README.md

 # wisconsin-coastal-guide

-To Do
-- [ ] Check for issues with mobile version; Fix any

 Done
 - [X] Add support for sharing specific selected features via url vars
 -	[X] Static photo layer with Flickr links as sources